Layr-Labs/eigenlayer-contracts/docs/multichain/destination/CertificateVerifier.md

 1. [Basic verification](#verifycertificate) - Returns the signed stakes for further processing
 2. [Proportional verification](#verifycertificateproportion) - Verifies against percentage-based thresholds
 3. [Nominal verification](#verifycertificatenominal) - Verifies against absolute stake thresholds

+For the `msgHash`, it is up to the off-chain AVS software to add relevant metadata to ensure that the `Certificate` cannot be reused across the same tasks.
+For example, an AVS can include a UID on the message hash for every task it creates.

 #### `verifyCertificate`